Guide 12 chapters

 Message Matching

-Your search ads should match your CTV ads:
+Your search ads should mirror your CTV creative.
+Not loosely.
+Exactly.

 CTV Ad SaysSearch Ad Should Say